robbieaverill/psr7-adapters/README.md

 $response = (new \Robbie\Psr7\HttpResponseAdapter)->toPsr7($myResponse);
 ```

-From here you can use any of the PSR-7 interface methods, and the results will always be immutable:
+From here you can use any of the PSR-7 interface methods, and the results will be immutable:

 ```php
 <?php